MP not found. Please search again

 ****{Introduce yourself and say something about your family, community, or your faith}****

-Congratulations on your recent election win.
-It is an exciting time as you begin your new role with the opportunity to make a meaningful impact.
-I wanted to express my gratitude for the commitments that Labor and the Prime Minister have made to protect religious freedom, ensuring that "religious freedom will not go backwards."
-This assurance is significant for many Australians who value the right to practise their faith without discrimination.
+Congratulations on your recent election victory.
+It's encouraging to see your dedication and hard work recognised by the people.
+I'm writing to express my gratitude for the commitments that Labor and the Prime Minister have made regarding the protection of religious freedom.
+The assurance that "religious freedom will not go backwards" is a vital promise to many Australians who value their faith and beliefs.

 ****{enter your name and address.}****